-The nature prescription is an intervention growing in popularity for many reasons.
+The nature prescription changes lives.
+It is an intervention growing in popularity for many reasons.
 Time in nature boosts our well-being both mentally and physically.
-When we’re in the outdoors, we tend to be unplugged from technology, which studies show is necessary for mental health.
+When we’re in the outdoors, we are more present in our environment.
+Also, we tend to be unplugged from technology, which studies show is vital for mental health.
 Nature is a great healer.
 It’s what we experience when we enjoy activities outside.
 Hence, the outdoors is not just aesthetically pleasing or entertaining, it is deeply healing for humans.

 Why the Nature Prescription